weyoss/throtty/README.md

 # Considerations

-Because of the limitations of the Javascript engine, setTimeout, setInterval and other timers are allowed to lag arbitrarily and are not guaranteed to run at exact time.
+Because of the limitations of the Javascript engine, setTimeout and setInterval timers are allowed to lag arbitrarily and are not guaranteed to run at exact time.
 They tend to drift and delays due to CPU load are expected to happen.

-Considering that sometimes even when the rate limiter asks to wait for certain amount of time, it is not guaranteed that this timing will be fulfilled.
+Considering that, sometimes even when the rate limiter asks to wait for certain amount of time, it is not guaranteed that this timing will be fulfilled.
 Therefore `details.wait` provided by this package in callbacks can be considered only as an estimation and can not be exact.